MichielVanwelsenaere/HomeAutomation.CoDeSys3/docs/FunctionBlocks/FB_OUTPUT_SWITCH_MQTT.md

     pMQTTCallbackCollector := ADR(MQTTVariables.collector_FB_OUTPUT_SWITCH_MQTT)    (* pointer to CallbackCollector to receive MQTT subscription events *)
 );
 ```
-The MQTT publish topic in this code example will be `WAGO-PFC200/Out/DigitalOutputs/FB_DO_SW_001`.
-The subscription topic will be `WAGO-PFC200/In/DigitalOutputs/FB_DO_SW_001`.
+The MQTT publish topic in this code example will be `WAGO-PFC200/Out/DigitalOutputs/FB_DO_SW_001` (MQTTPubSwitchPrefix variable + function block name).
+The subscription topic will be `WAGO-PFC200/In/DigitalOutputs/FB_DO_SW_001` (MQTTSubSwitchPrefix variable + function block name).

 - checking for events to switch the digital output (cyclic):